ezraroi/swissAngularSettings/README.md

         swissSettingsServiceProvider.registerBooleanField('myBoolField2');
         swissSettingsServiceProvider.registerNumberField('myNumField');
         swissSettingsServiceProvider.registerEnumField('myEnumField', ['a','b'], 'b');
+        swissSettingsServiceProvider.registerEnumField('myTimeBasedField', ['a','b'], 'b', moment.duration(5, 'seconds'));
     }
 ```

+### Saving time based values
+You can define in your field how much time after setting the value the value should be ignored and return to default value.
+You can do this by passing a `moment.duration` object to the field constractor

 ### Using the auto generated service
 For each field you define in your schema, the `swissSettingsService` will have 2 methods: